QCB® slewing ring technical

 Welding of most industrial slewing rings is strictly forbidden and will negate any manufacturer's warranty.

-General purpose industrial slewing rings are generally factory filled with a lithium or lithium-calcium EP2 grease, suitable for operation between -20C to +70C, and with a minimum base oil viscosity of 150 c/s (mm2/s) @40C.
-Grease containing any hard additives (e.g. molybdenum-disulphide or MOS2 are strictly forbidden!)
+General purpose industrial slewing rings are generally assembled with a small quantity of a lithium or lithium-calcium EP2 grease, suitable for operation between -20C to +70C, and with a minimum base oil viscosity of 150 c/s (mm2/s) @40C.

-It is recommended that all slewing rings are checked and lubricated on-site before use.
+It is IMPERATIVE that slewing rings are checked and lubricated on-site before use.
 Any bearing that has been stored for more than 6 months should be lubricated before use.

 Relubrication intervals depend on the environment.
 As it is unlikely you will ever exceed the "grease life", the main function of the lubricant is to keep dirt and moisture out of the bearing.